cecat/CeC-HA-Addons/addons/yamcam3/README.md

 # Camera-sounds add-on for Home Assistant

-# THIS IS UNDER CONSTRUCTION
+# THIS ADD-ON IS UNDER CONSTRUCTION

 Yamcam2 (below) seems to work well, but I am doing two things here, and under active development (so don't try to use it, as it likely